How to Build a Sailboat

 Before fixing the frames, the centreline was marked on all the horizontal crosspieces using a theodolite, and a horizontal plane on all the uprights with an engineers' level.

 Great care had been taken to ensure the uprights were truly vertical and spaced at 1m intervals - and you'll see why this is so important very soon.

-Alacazam's designer, Andrew Simpson - a man who knows exactly how to build a sailboat, having built several others before this one - developed the hull lines and hydrostats with Vacanti's 'Prolines' design software and created the construction drawings with 'AutoCad'.
+Alacazam's designer, Andrew Simpson - a man who knows exactly how to build a sailboat, having designed and built several others before this one - developed the hull lines and hydrostats with Vacanti's 'Prolines' design software and created the construction drawings with 'AutoCad'.